Return to the Blog Home Page

 Weasels and Stoats – Mustelids and Me

 The Wonderful World of Weasels and Stoats

-More is known about the habits of snow leopards than of weasels and stoats, so wildlife artist and photographer Robert E Fuller created a haven in his garden in order to capture their magical, brutal lives.
-Here’s what he found….
+More is known about the habits of snow leopards than of weasels and stoats, so as a wildlife artist and photographer I created a haven in my garden in order to capture their magical, brutal lives.
+Here’s what I found….

 Photograph: Weasel among pink saxifrage

 Untrustworthy, sly and vicious: the negative characteristics of weasels and stoats can be traced back to ancient times.
 Back then these tiny carnivores were attributed with evil powers and even today they are despised by many.
 More is known about the habits of a snow leopard than that of a weasel and there have been more documentaries dedicated to the tiger than the stoat.
 This is surprising since they inhabit every continent, except Antarctica.
 This is due to their secretive nature, their size and their speed.
 Both are tiny.
 A female stoat measures just 19cm whilst a female weasel can fit through a wedding ring.
 Both are fast: a flash of chestnut-brown is the most people see.

 For US readers: In my blogs, a weasel refers to your ‘least weasel’ and stoat is your ‘short-tailed weasel’.
 For more on ID and definitions: CLICK HERE